sifting/io

 The single most important choice in the whole system, and the one we are happy to defend to a quant.

-We do not average exchanges.
+We do not average venues.
 An average has a breakdown point of zero: a single venue printing the wrong number drags the result immediately and proportionally.
 A median has a breakdown point of 50%: you would need a majority of venues to be wrong, in the same direction, at the same instant, before the published price is wrong.

 We then make that median weighted: each surviving venue contributes in proportion to its real traded volume multiplied by its current reputation score.
 The deepest, most reliable venues dominate the result, but because it remains a median, even the single heaviest venue cannot drag the price past its neighbours.
 It can only ever move the answer to the next venue’s price.